NPE Runn Review

 Summary

-Runn works by tracking the progress of white strips fastened to your treadmill below and by using an accelerometer to recognise foot impacts.
-Runn only has two major drawbacks firstly the white strips eventually come off (use snow paint!) and secondly, the cadence info is not super accurate but most of us can live with that.
+Runn works by tracking the progress of white strips fastened to the treadmill belt and by using an accelerometer to recognise foot impacts.
+It has two notable drawbacks: the white strips eventually come off, for which snow paint is the durable solution, and the cadence figure is not always precise, though most runners can live with that.

 Pros

-• Straightforward setup and installation – it is a sensor that just works
+- Straightforward setup and installation, a sensor that just works

-• Should work with all other standards-based sports equipment using ANT+/BLE/FE-C/FTMS
+- Works with all standards-based sports equipment using ANT+, Bluetooth, FE-C and FTMS

-• More accurate than your treadmill’s reported speed
+- More accurate than the treadmill’s reported speed

 Cons